ibm-ecosystem-engineering/Watson-NLP/Deploy-to-KServe-ModelMesh-Serving/README.md

 The KServe ModelMesh Serving instance in TechZone comes with a dedicated COS bucket, where you can store your own models and serve them through the KServe ModelMesh Serving instance.
 Several CLI tools can be used to upload your models to the COS bucket.
 We'll use the Minio Client here as an example.

 ### Find the HMAC credential for the COS bucket
-You'll need the [HMAC credential](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-uhc-hmac-credentials-main) stored in a Kubernetes `secret` object named `storage-config` to access the COS bucket.
-Here's how you can retrieve it.
+You will need the [HMAC credential](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-uhc-hmac-credentials-main) stored in a Kubernetes `secret` object named `storage-config` to access the COS bucket.
+Here is how you can retrieve it.

 <span style="font-size:x-small">